loveencounterflow/coffeelibre/README.md

 > unspecified whether the returned Java object is the same as the given object, or is another facet of
 > that UNO object.

+Anyone shouting 'JUST GIMME THAT DARN OBJECT ALREADY' at this point?

 #### XXXXXXXXX